 Analyze changes across Puppet runs

 The Events page in the PE console lets you view a summary of activity in your infrastructure, analyze the details of important changes, and investigate common causes behind related events.
+On the Events page, you can drill into specific class, node, and resource events, and find out what caused them to fail, change, or run as no-op.

 What is an event?